The first time I heard the term “bounce light” I thought, “What kind of bounce are we talking about here? A dance? A basketball?”

 By using natural light that has been bounced, you can create a much more realistic look in your pictures.

-Bouncing light is also very easy to do if you plan ahead, so you don’t have to worry about having enough light if you’re not sure whether it’s going to be bright outside or not.
+Bouncing light is also very easy to do if you plan ahead, so you don’t have to worry about having enough light.

 It will wrap around your subject, creating smooth, even lighting with no harsh shadows or highlights.
 It gives a very professional look to your pictures without having to use expensive equipment.